-The mission of the Center for Dignity, Recovery and Stigma Elimination is to advance effective mental health supports grounded in hope and human dignity through development and dissemination of culturally relevant best practices for recovery and the reduction of prejudice associated with mental health conditions.
+The mission of the Center for Dignity, Recovery and Empowerment is to advance effective mental health supports grounded in hope and human dignity through development and dissemination of culturally relevant best practices for recovery and the reduction of prejudice associated with mental health conditions.

 It seeks to accomplish this goal through two important projects: